laurmaedje/laurmaedje.github.io/posts/hypher.md

 To do that, we have to find _ends_ of walks which are the same.
 In the example above, this would almost work for the two `a-t` walks ending in `II` and `V`.
 However, it unfortunately doesn't in this case because the levels associated with `II` and `V`  are different.
-For more details on tries, finite state machines and suffix compression, read [this][transducers] very interesting blog post.
+For more details on tries, finite state machines and suffix compression, read [this very interesting blog post.][transducers]

 ---